Sibling Spotlight: One Family, Two Former Intel ISEF and Intel STS Finalists

 Most importantly, my mom and dad always encouraged me to conduct research.
 The best thing about science is that it can be hands on - you can apply what you are learning even at a young age and my parents made sure I had opportunities to experiment, especially by supporting my science fair endeavors.

-What was it like to watch your sibling qualify for and participate in an SSP competition?
+What was it like to watch your sibling qualify for and participate in a Society competition?

 Honestly, it was even more exciting than when I went myself.
 Don't get me wrong, I loved my Intel STS experience, but I didn't know much about the program so it wasn't something I had my heart set on.
 My brother learned about it from me and made it his goal to be an Intel STS finalist as well, despite the very long odds.
 For him to achieve this goal made me incredibly proud of him!